 You don’t have to refund the shipping costs if this happens.
-However, you do have to accept the return and refund the buyer within five days of getting your item back.
+However, you do have to accept the return and refund the buyer within two days of getting your item back.

 2. The Item Is “Materially Different” from the Listing

 This is the worst-case scenario.
 If the item the customer receives does not match the description on the listing, the images, and any notes you might have added, then it might be considered "materially different."

 If a customer claims that something is not as described, your best bet is to accept a return immediately and provide a full refund.
 Why?
 Because “materially different” claims are covered under the Amazon A-to-z Guarantee.
 If a customer resorts to using one of these, it can cause catastrophic damage to your Amazon seller rating.